danielharrell/open-eyes-lect-2017-18/Open.md

 Schopenhauer's account, is the dawning of philosophical discernment.
-In other words, there is enough openness in seeming rather than being, on this account, to make knowledge possible.
-And *because* this openness lies in seeming rather than being, the knowledge possible is philosophical.
+In other words, there is enough openness in seeming rather than being, on this account, to make knowledge possible, and the *kind* of openness, in seeming rather than being, to make the knowledge possible philosophical.

-Or to put this conclusion in a way that generalizes the passage from Schopenhauer, we could say that if we were truly open, simply open, then there would be no seeming, only being.
+Or to put this conclusion in a way that generalizes on the passage from Schopenhauer: we could say that if we were truly open, simply open, then there would be no seeming, only being.
 We would see things always as they are.
 But this, we might suppose, is how a god sees, not how *we* see.
-For in our case, the human case, there is no way to see things as they are, except through how they seem, even if how they seem *is* how they are.
-To call the world my representation is one way of recognizing this; but philosophical discernment has other ways, and other words besides "representation".
-Such as "opinion", "perception", "impression", "image", "idea".
+In our case, the human case, there is no way to see things as they are, except through how they seem, even if how they seem *is* how they are.
+To call the world my representation is one way of recognizing this.
+But philosophical discernment has other ways, and other words besides "representation".
+Such as
+"perception", "impression", "image", "idea".
+Or in another direction, "opinion", "claim", "account".

+What could any such word mean if we were simply open?
+Why should any such word exist, unless there were something in what we see, or think, or say of the world, that makes it indeed *of* the world about* the world, as if to surround the world, rather than *be* the world? encompass rather than prior to, different from, the world itself, the world as such, the world as it is even if there were no one to see it or think it or speak of it?
+That there is a difference, and that we notice it, we use them at all is a sign of our openness our selfhood encloses us in openness.

+- From here, mention how such words only name something we see if we are indeed enclosed in openness.
+This is what makes philosophy possible.

 And in this sense, the world is always with us, something related to me, never apart from me, or wholly outside me. is always always something seen or said, For in the same sense the world is my representation To see, to speak, to think about the worldconsider everything we see a perception, or impression, *before* we : (revise from here with the other ways, like opinion, perception, impression,

 the world must always have a relation to me before